alpaka-group/llama/docs/pages/proxyreferences.rst

         { r = typename R::value_type{} } -> std::same_as<R&>;
     };

-That is, the provide a member type :cpp:`value_type`, which indicates the type of the values which can be loaded and stored through the proxy reference.
+That is, they provide a member type :cpp:`value_type`, which indicates the type of the values which can be loaded and stored through the proxy reference.
 Furthermore, a proxy reference can be converted to its value type (thus calling :cpp:`operator value_type ()`) or assigned an instance of its value type.